gayatri-projects/gayatri0397/README.md

 - 👋 Hi, I’m Gayatri - @gayatri0397
 - 👀 I’m interested to work as an Data Scientist/Data Analyst/Business Analyst
-- 🌱 I’m currently learning Linux, C++, Python and Astronomy basics!
+- 🌱 I’m currently learning Linux and Python
 - 💞️ I’m looking to collaborate on ...
 Data Science based projects!
 - 📫 How to reach me ... gayatri.research21@gmail.com